UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 # [Resizing unmanaged disks](#tab/tabid-2)

-1. Enter the desired size of the disk in GiB in the **Size** field.
+1. In the **Size** field, enter the desired size of the disk in GiB.

     ![Unmanaged disk resize](images/azs-browser-vm-disk-size.png)